Media Kit – Mendocino Coast Botanical Gardens

 Photo/video requests:

-Please email our Communications Manager for high-resolution images and additional information about the Gardens.
+Please email our Director of Communications for high-resolution images and additional information about the Gardens.

 Filming/Photography Guidelines: